-One of the most intriguing planets was not the brightest planet, but one that could change its brightness, at time proclaiming itself loudly and at other time it appearing like one of the dimmer stars.
+One of the most intriguing planets was not the brightest planet, but one that could change its brightness, at times proclaiming itself loudly and at other times appearing like one of the dimmer stars.
 It even appeared red or orange in the sky.
-Of course this is the planet Mars.
+Of course, this is the planet Mars.

 After a long time, we learned that Mars was the closest planet in the solar system that humans could ever hope to inhabit because no other planet could be so easily won as the planet Mars.
 We learned that the journey to Mars is long, but that didn't dampen our interest.
 One of the first places where humans sent early probes was Mars.
 Of course, today many missions that Earth has launched have successfully reached the red planet and sent back lots of information.
 It is exciting because Mars really is the best planet in the solar system for humans to colonize.
 Here on this page at Astra's you will find out about the exciting missions as well as the history of Earthlings' missions to the red planet .